opensearch-project/documentation-website/_benchmark/commands/execute-test.md

 ### Workload

-The following options determine which workload is used to run the test.
+The following options determine which workload is used to run the test:

-- `--workload-repository`: Defines the repository from where OpenSearch Benchmark loads workloads.
+- `--workload-repository`: Defines the repository from which OpenSearch Benchmark loads workloads.
 - `--workload-path`: Defines the path to a downloaded or custom workload.
 - `--workload-revision`: Defines a specific revision from the workload source tree that OpenSearch Benchmark should use.
 - `--workload`: Defines the workload to use based on the workload's name.
 You can find a list of preloaded workloads using `opensearch-benchmark list workloads`.

 ### Test procedures

-The following options define what test procedures the test uses and which operations are contained inside the procedure.
+The following options define what test procedures the test uses and which operations are contained inside the procedure:

 - `--test-execution-id`: Defines a unique ID for this test run.
 - `--test-procedure`: Defines a test procedure to use.
 You can find a list of test procedures using `opensearch-benchmark list test-procedures`.